 - A strawberry cream with a hint of cheesecake, but without the eggs that might sometimes be tricky if not pasteurized.
 It's a dream if you are a strawberries-and-cream type of person.

-- Strawberries - this is a dessert to make with fresh berries.
+- Strawberries: this recipe is best with fresh berries.
 It can work with frozen ones but they're more watery.

-- Cream - full fat whipping cream, or heavy whipping cream are the best choices.
+- Heavy cream or heavy whipping cream are the best choices for richness and flavor.
 I find that those labeled light don't work well.
-You can also use double or heavy cream.

-- Cream cheese - it gives the dessert more structure that cheesecake quality we love.
-You might also use sour cream, especially if making this recipe with juice as it will balance the sweetness better.
-Not using eggs, I find that it adds another layer; otherwise, it's just strawberry whipped cream.
+- Cream cheese: it gives the dessert more structure and that cheesecake quality we love.
+You might also use sour cream, full-fat, for a better texture.
+Since it doesn't have eggs, I find this ingredient adds another layer; otherwise, it's just strawberry whipped cream.

-- Liquor or juice - I always use liquor unless I know there will be small kids eating it.
+- Liquor or juice: I always use liquor unless I know there will be small kids eating it.
 The booze cuts through the cream and sugar, something the orange juice doesn't do.
 But they both make a delicious dessert.
-You can also use lemon juice, but I find it's too sharp for a mousse.
-But, it's your call.

 If you like to make it with chunks or pieces of strawberry inside, make sure they are really sweet and tasty.
-Here is a post about strawberry varieties if you have a curious side.
+Here is a post about strawberry varieties if you are curious.

 How to keep strawberries fresh